 Then fan out the paper.

 You can even make gigantic ones to hang from the ceiling using full sheets of tissue paper.

-Cherish these days; share family stories, eat sweet yeasty bread, and leave a flower or two for those who can no longer walk with us on this earth, but who are waiting to show us the glorious world on the other side.
+Cherish these days; share family stories, eat Pan de Muerto, and leave a flower or two for those who can no longer walk with us on this earth, but who are waiting to show us the glorious world on the other side.